 Conclusion

 In this chapter, we have discussed and illustrated how grammar materials and practices can, on the one hand, be embedded within principles of the communicative approach and, on the other, can support the learning of grammar by following insights into language learning provided by cognitive linguists and learning psychologists.
-This combination provides clear guidelines for teachers in selecting and designing grammar materials.
+Readers who would like more information on these approaches might like to consult the following: Achard, M. and Niemeier, S. (2004), DeKeyser, R.M. (ed.)
+(2007), Caine & Caine (2011), Herrmann, U. (ed.)
+(2006).
+This combination of insights from language description and learning theory provides clear guidelines for teachers in selecting and designing grammar materials.
 Taking a communicative approach to grammar requires teachers to take a critical view of traditional grammar practices and to be willing to explore and experiment with new ways of teaching.
 At the same time, teachers need to monitor their learners’ affective and cognitive development and to understand the learning processes that support this development.
 In this way, they can assess the efficiency of their grammar teaching.

 Activities and questions for reflection